substratusai/sandboxai/docs/README.md

 # SandboxAI

-*Unleash your AI agents ... in a box!*
+*Unleash your AI agents ... in a sandbox!*

-SandboxAI is an open source runtime for executing AI-generated Python code and shell commands inside dynamic containers.
+SandboxAI is an open source runtime for securely executing AI-generated Python code and shell commands in isolated sandboxes.

+* **Easy to self-host**
+  * Docker based single host backend
+  * Kubernetes based multi-node backend
+* ** Python SDK**
+  * `pip install sandboxai-client` is all you need.
+* **Container based**
+  * You define the environment
+  * Integrate with existing tooling
 * **Flexible control**
   * Full-agency - Set the agent loose within the container
   * Limited-agency - Give the agent access to specific commands
-* **Container based**
-  * You define the environment
-  * Integrate with existing tooling
-* **Pluggable backends**
-  * Run on your local machine or a remote VM
-  * Run on your Kubernetes cluster (coming soon)
 * **Open REST API**
   * Use the official Python or Go client
   * Generate your own client from the API spec

-## Where does it fit?
+## Architecture

 SandboxAI was designed to fit nicely into your AI software stack.

 ![overview](./diagrams/overview.excalidraw.png)

-## Quickstart
+## Quickstart (Single-host)

 Make sure you have docker installed.